A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Array Simulations

 \subsection{Identifying Hadronic Showers}

 The double-layered WCD design provides an alternate way of vetoing hadron-induced showers compared to single-chambered WCD designs.
-The critical parameter that we will explore in the following is the depth of the upper chamber, that determines the level of electromagnetic punch-through into the lower chamber.
+The critical parameter that we will explore in the following is the depth of the upper chamber, that determines the level of electromagnetic punch-through into the lower chamber (see Section \ref{sec:upper} for the influence of upper chamber depth on single WCD unit performance).

-For this purpose a template-based maximum log-likelihood method was implemented to discriminate between $\gamma$-ray and hadron-induced air showers.
-Given a known core location and air shower direction, templates for the charge in the upper and lower chambers in an array of double-layered WCDs, similar to the distribution shown in Fig.~\ref{fig:muonTemplate} are generated for vertical air showers.
-Separate templates are generated for $\mu^\pm$ and for other charged particles.
+For this purpose we implement a template-based maximum log-likelihood method to discriminate between $\gamma$-ray and hadron-induced air showers, similar to template-based reconstruction methods by the HAWC Collaboration \citep{Joshi_2019}.
+Given a known core location and air shower direction, we generate templates for the charge in the upper and lower chambers in an array of double-layered WCDs, similar to the distribution shown in Fig.~\ref{fig:muonTemplate}, for vertical air showers.
+We generate separate templates for $\mu^\pm$ and for other charged particles.
 Next, we test simulation events, where we assign a likelihood value based on the charge deposited in the two chambers for each secondary particle impinging on an individual tank.
-Subsequently, we calculate a Likelihood Ratio (LR) to tag those particles with a $LR > 0$ as candidate muons and compare them to the Monte-Carlo truth as shown in Fig.~\ref{fig:muonTagging}.
-The figure shows that muon identification is effective for muon events with high upper chamber signal.
+Subsequently, we calculate a Likelihood Ratio (LR) to tag those particles with a $LR > 0$ as candidate muons and compare them to the Monte-Carlo truth.

 This muon tagging ability directly translates into $\gamma$/hadron separation efficiency, given the relative abundance of muons in hadron-initiated showers.
 Using the number of detector units hit as a proxy for the shower's energy, we can subsequently distinguish $\gamma$-ray and hadron-initiated showers from the difference in the number of identified muons, as shown in Fig.~\ref{fig:gamma_hadron_sep} for vertical 2\,TeV $\gamma$-ray and 5\,TeV proton induced showers.
 The proton shower energy is chosen such the the average number of WCD hits is very similar for the two sets of events.
 To reduce misidentification due to punch-through of electromagnetic particles from the upper to lower chamber close to the shower core, we exclude WCDs within 20\,m from the core.